shanemcw/homebridge-amazondash-MAC/README.md

 This project is a fork of [KhaosT's](https://github.com/KhaosT) [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

 ## Purpose
 There are a number of ways to trigger events based on the button press from an Amazon Dash button.
-This code is based off KhaosT's code mentioned above.
+This code is based off KhaosT's code with a subtle difference.

-This module doesn't listen for ARP packets.
-Instead, we use airodump-ng to search for Wi-Fi frames rather.
-This reduces the latency between the actual button press and the action you want to perform.
-IE, no need to wait for the button to connect to the Wi-Fi network before triggering an event.
+_This module DOESN'T listen for ARP network packets._ **This module DOES use airodump-ng to listen for Wi-Fi frames.**

+The latency is reduced between the actual button press and the action you want to perform.
+IE, we only need the button to power on instead of waiting for it to connect to the network before triggering an event.

 ## Installation

-1. Follow the [instruction](https://github.com/hortinstein/node-dash-button) to setup node-dash-button and figure out the MAC Address of the Dash Button.
+1. Install airodump-ng
+2. Set up monitor mode network interface
-2. Install this plugin using: npm install -g homebridge-amazondash
+3. Install this plugin using: `npm install -g homebridge-amazondash-ng`
-3. Update configuration file or use Homebridge's configuration service on iOS device to setup plugin.
+4. Update homebridge config.json
-4. Run Homebridge with elevated privileges.
+5. Run Homebridge with elevated privileges

-### Config.json Example
+## Config.json Example

 	{
       "platform": "AmazonDash",